0nix/ggj21/twine/evidence_questioning.md

 "Are you trying to play us for fools, Brownie?
 Is Leitzka a friend of yours?
 Is Hassel?"
 Sessler accuses, with some anger in his voice.
 "If so, you should have recused yourself before we even deigned to waste our time on you."

 "Now, now, Lieutenant Sessler," Bayer interjects.
 "No such connections have been established for the Agent.
 I'm sure given his time in the Ministry he knows not to keep close association with private citizens should it compromise the Operation.
 Although..."
 He shuffles through some of the documents in your binder. /n/n "The Agent has, to my knowledge, presented no such recusal in writing.
+It would certainly be of interest to Division IX, too.
 If there is a such a relationship, now would be a good time to disclose it." /n/n You feel Bayer's absent stare sit on you like an elephant on a cushion.

 You respond there is no such relationship.